 How AI Can Manage Slip and Falls and Improve Construction Site Safety

 While the measures mentioned above are an essential first step in ensuring construction site safety, an additional security layer is often required to adequately minimize the likelihood of accidents.
-This is where Actuate’s AI software comes in.
+This is where Actuate’s AI video analytics software comes in.

 Actuate AI is a smart camera technology that can be installed on any existing security camera hardware.
 The AI technology can detect a fallen person and alert security personnel in real-time to immediately identify safety hazards as well as render assistance immediately if necessary.